-CIS 241 - Topics in Scientific Programming (1 - 4)

-A course in techniques and concepts used in scientific applications of computers.
+CIS 241 - Topics in Scientific Programming (1 - 4) A course in techniques and concepts used in scientific applications of computers.
 Topics may include computer hardware, machine language, numerical and statistical techniques, computer simulation, and graphics.
 Prerequisites: CIS-221, CIS-236, and MAT-253.

-CIS 250 - Internet Programming (3)

-A beginning course in Internet Programming.
+CIS 250 - Internet Programming (3) A beginning course in Internet Programming.
 Special emphasis will be given to learning current and emerging server side languages and technologies how they are utilized with other web conventions.
 Students should be familiar with basic web languages such as HTML and Javascript.
 Prerequisite or Co-requisite: CIS-221 or CIS-222.

-CIS 290 - Local Area Networks (3)

-This course introduces the concepts and technologies in a local area network.
+CIS 290 - Local Area Networks (3) This course introduces the concepts and technologies in a local area network.
 The content will cover the theoretical foundation such as networking topologies, networking theoritic models, communication protocols, networking operating systems, and network administration.
 This course also gives students an opportunity to build and maintain a local area network.
 Prerequisite: CIS-125.
+Crosslisted as: CIS.

-CIS 296 - Studies in Computer Information Systems (1 to 3)

-A course in topics of current interest in Computer Information Systems.
+CIS 296 - Studies in Computer Information Systems (1 to 3) A course in topics of current interest in Computer Information Systems.
 Specific content varies term by term.
-Prerequisite: Permission of instructor.
+Prerequisite: Permission of Division Chair.
+Crosslisted as: CIS.

-CIS 320 - Introduction to Software Engineering (3)

-This course provides an introduction to the process of developing large scale software systems.
+CIS 320 - Introduction to Software Engineering (3) This course provides an introduction to the process of developing large scale software systems.
 Included is the study of the procedures and tools of software engineering.
 Concepts introduced are software life-cycle models, quality factors, requirements analysis and specification, software design (functional design and object-oriented design), implementation and testing.
 Prerequisites: CIS-221 or CIS-222.
 Co-requisite: CIS-221 and CIS-222.
 One of these may be taken concurrently as long as the other is already completed.
+Crosslisted as: CIS.

 CIS 325 - Analysis of Algorithms (3)

 This course provides an introduction to analyzing the time and space requirements of algorithms.
-Topics include the design techniques for efficient algorithms; induction, recursion, and divide-and-conquer; greedy algorithms;
+Topics include the design techniques for efficient algorithms; induction, recursion, and divide-and-conquer; greedy algorithms; graph algorithms; network problems; and an introduction to intractable (NP-hard) problems.
+Prerequisite: CIS-221 or CIS-222 and Co-requisite: CIS-221 and CIS-222.
+One of these may be taken concurrently as long as the other is already completed.

+Crosslisted as: CIS.